 Due to its history and proposed regeneration, the Northern Roots development will generate a cocktail of pollutants during rainfall events.
 These pollutants could include hydrocarbons, heavy metals, silts & sediments, herbicides, fertiliser & horticultural wastes, organic materials, and litter; any of which could have a significantly negative impact on the quality of water entering rivers and streams, harming wildlife along the way.
 Since the site is a former landfill, the amount of water percolating into the ground must be minimised to prevent the mobilisation of leachate and potential contamination of ground water.

 As development continues, a significant amount of potential amenity areas have been identified.
-This includes the development of visitor centres, classrooms, a swimming pond and BMX track for the first phase, as well as the subsequent development of urban farm land, community gardens, an area for sustainable energy production, football pitches, a glamping site and outdoor concert venues.
+These include visitor centres, classrooms, a swimming pond and BMX track for the first phase, as well as the subsequent development of urban farm land, community gardens, an area for sustainable energy production, football pitches, a glamping site and outdoor concert venues.

 These developments will have an impact on the current hydrological nature of the Northern Roots site and could therefore increase flood risk.